brandonrobertz/hextractor/README.md

 Add this module to workbench via the "Import module..." option.
 Paste the URL of this GitHub repository.

-Once you've followed the Hext builder UI instructions, copy the Hext template to the template param in the module.
-It will extract all the matching data, using your template, and display the columns as a table.

 ## Building

 The frontend component of this module uses webpack.
 To build